-Idaho has the third-lowest population of African Americans in the United States.
-But that’s what makes this food truck even more popular.
+Idaho has the third-lowest population of African Americans in the United States, which makes this soul food truck even more remarkable and a wonderful addition to the city .
 Smoked turkey legs, red beans and rice with cornbread, and barbecue chicken with baked beans are favorites with the locals.
 Brown Shuga also serves decadent desserts like mini sweet potato pies and cherry cobbler, and you can enjoy these culinary wonders as you explore the city of Boise.

 Sweet Maple Cafe

 Sweet Maple Cafe is one of the best breakfast spots in Chicago.
 The eatery is known for its savory salmon cakes, fluffy eggs, and fresh-baked biscuits.
 You may also want to try the chorizo jalapeño omelet or the delicious cinnamon crunch pancakes.
 Sweet Maple Cafe also offers decadent hot chocolate topped with whipped cream and chocolate syrup and steaming hot coffee to enjoy with your breakfast.

 1745 W. North Ave., Chicago Illinois

 If you can’t decide between an Asian meal and soul food for lunch or dinner, the Delta has you covered.
 The restaurant is known for its chicken fried rice with mushrooms, and the grilled catfish with sautéed eggplant and broccoli is a favorite as well.
 Or, you can try the red hot tamales with beef brisket if you enjoy spicy food and want to share with a friend.

 Batter and Berries